skynav/ttt/README.md

  * Error if style attribute IDREF references a style element that is not a descendant of styling element.
 (8.1.2 P4)
  * Error if region attribute IDREF does not reference a region element. ([Issue 219](https://www.w3.org/AudioVideo/TT/tracker/issues/219)).
  * Warn if origin attribute uses a negative length value.
+ * Notify if fontFamily is a quoted generic family name.

 ## To Do (Essential)